amuhebwa/messenger-bot-tutorial/Tutorial.md

 5. Start with "xyz" for your Verify Token, see that it fails, and watch your Heroku log.
 Then put in the YOUR_TOKEN (it needs to match your the code in index.js).
 Verify and Save.

 6. Scroll UP to Token Generation to get a Page Access Token.
-You select the page that you created earlier and the number will be generated.
+Select the page that you created earlier and the number will be generated.

     ![Alt text](/images/PageAccessToken.png)